Spinning wheel of death?

 4. Click the Optimize button.

-Do you own housekeeping regularly
+Hack #5: Do your own housekeeping regularly

 Perhaps one of the most obvious things you can do to avoid owning a slow computer is your own housekeeping.

 I’m a big fan of chucking stuff out.

 - If I haven’t worn it, used it or read it within the last year, it often goes.

 - Start with your desktop and then dig into your folders.

 Do you really need to keep it?
 No?
 Then ditch it.

 Do you really need to keep all 10 of these pictures (or videos) that are nearly identical?